Dutch East India Company: Reorientation

-The tonnage of the returning ships rose by 125 percent in this period.
-However, the company's revenues from the sale of goods landed in Europe rose by only 78 percent.
+The tonnage of the returning ships rose by 125% in this period.
+However, the company's revenues from the sale of goods landed in Europe rose by only 78%.
 This reflects the basic change in the VOC's circumstances that had occurred: it now operated in new markets for goods with an elastic demand, in which it had to compete on an equal footing with other suppliers.
 This made for low profit margins.
 The business information systems of the time made this difficult to discern for the managers of the company, which may partly explain the mistakes they made from hindsight.
 This lack of information might have been counteracted (as in earlier times in the VOC's history) by the business acumen of the directors.
 By this time these were almost exclusively recruited from the political regent class, which had long since lost its close relationship with merchant circles.

 Low profit margins in themselves do not explain the deterioration of revenues.
 To a large extent the costs of the operation of the VOC had a "fixed" character (military establishments; maintenance of the fleet and such).
 Profit levels might therefore have been maintained if the increase in the scale of trading operations that in fact took place had resulted in economies of scale.
 However, though larger ships transported the growing volume of goods, labour productivity did not go up sufficiently to realise these.
 In general the company's overhead rose in step with the growth in trade volume; declining gross margins translated directly into a decline in profitability of the invested capital.
 The era of expansion was one of "profitless growth".